Guy-Shaw/digest-lines/README.md

 Of course, I could use `sort` and `uniq` to eliminate the duplicate lines.
 But, that is not the same as seeing the history lines in their original order.
-This methods retains the lines, in order, but adds the visual aid.
+This method retains the lines, in order, but adds the visual aid.

 ### Tip